ShaniBhai786/uniSoft/README.md

 # uniSoft
-uniSoft a software leading company. "#The Software of every king"
+uniSoft a software leading company. "#The Software of every kind"